GorbunovIvan/hibernate-associations/README.md

 <p>
 All modules use the same database: "hibernate-associations", but different schemas.<br/>
-So, create the following schemas in the database if they don't yet exist:
+So, create the following empty schemas in the database if they don't yet exist:
 </p>

 - one_to_one_unidirectional